balfieri/aws/README.md

 </pre>

 <p>
-That would print out something like this in /var/log/cloud-init-output.log.
+That would print out something like the following.
-Our "harvesting" script on the PC will notice that the work has been finished based on the "PASS" on the 2nd-to-last line, so it's ok to delete the instance:</p>
+Our "harvesting" script on the PC will grep that and see that the work has been finished based on the "PASS" on the 2nd-to-last line, so it's ok to delete the instance:</p>
 <pre>